eic/drich-dev/README.md

 # dRICH-dev
-Scripts for ATHENA dRICH and IRT development
+Scripts for EIC dRICH and IRT development

-ATHENA Software is modular: see [the flowchart overview](docDiagram.pdf) for general guidance of the modules relevant for RICH development.
+EIC Software is modular: see [the flowchart overview](docDiagram.pdf) for general guidance of the modules relevant for RICH development.
 It shows their dependences, calls, and data flow.

 See [MR.md](MR.md) for information about the current development branches and active merge requests